AndreVitorG/HEIGHTMAP_GENERATOR/README.md

 ----

 # TODO
-* clear screen (check if works inside executable)
+* clear screen
-* fix reading map
+* fix map input
 * make executable
-* stylize with ascii and make colorful png (done - document)
+* stylize with ascii and make a colorful png (done - document)
-* make it preattier by adjusting the values
+* make it "preattier" by adjusting the values
 * html with pyscript